-Our first blueberry plants were planted in 1983, and we've been planting new plants ever since.
-Sometimes replacing varieties that didn't work too well for us with those that we thought would.
+Our first blueberry plants were planted in 1983, and we've been planting ever since.
 Sometimes replacing sick plants with healthy plants.
-Or, just adding new acreage.
+Sometimes adding new acreage.
+Sometimes replacing varieties that didn't do well with those that we thought would.
+And, sometimes not sure what we'll replant with.

 We've changed our growing styles as we've learned new things.
 Sometimes we've made mistakes but we've tried to learn from them.
 What works one year doesn't always work the next, but we keep moving forward.
-We've found that certain ways of pruning can change not only the amount or size of berries on that plant, but also how well that plant might produce in the years to come.
+We've found that certain ways of pruning can change not only the amount or size of berries on that plant, but also how well it will produce in the years to come.

-We've found that different varieties seem to work better for different products; fresh, frozen or dehydrated.
+We've found that some varieties are better for different pack styles; fresh or frozen.
 We've found that watering at different times at different amounts can change your harvest.
 And we've found that everything we know doesn't cover the amount of everything we could know.

-In the last couple years we've started working towards Sustainable Agricultural practices.
+We're always working towards more Sustainable Agricultural practices on our farm.
 What started out as tests for our then future organic blueberry fields, turned into eco-friendly practices in our conventional fields.

 Each time we try a new thing, we learn something.
-Sometimes we learn that the new something will not work for us.
-Other times we learn that it will.
+Sometimes we learn that the new something doesn't work for us.
+Sometimes we learn that it will.
 And sometimes, we learn something that we didn't even know we were looking for.

 A Year In The Life